ScottHarris17/Bassoon/README.md

 # Bassoon
-Develop, organize, and deploy vision science experiments with using this python framework that's based on Psychopy
+Develop, organize, and deploy vision science experiments using this python framework that's based on Psychopy